To remember, recollect, think of, bear in mind

 2020

-Over 900 NHS staff and care workers have lost their lives to the Coronavirus while caring for the ones we love.
-Key workers are risking their lives on a daily basis
+Over 900 NHS staff and care workers lost their lives to the Coronavirus while caring for the ones we love.
+Key workers risked, and continue to risk, their lives daily to protect others.

-The work is a memorial to those sacrificing their lives on the front line and a reminder for future generations not to forget them.
-The images are records of the people who have lost their lives to keep us safe.
-These images speak to us, hold us accountable and force us question our own mortality.
-When we die we all return to nature.
+This body of work serves as a memorial to those who have sacrificed so much on the front line, and as a visual reminder for future generations not to forget them.
+The images stand as quiet records of loss, honouring individuals who gave their lives to keep us safe.
+They speak to us, hold us accountable, and invite us to reflect on our shared vulnerability and mortality.
+When we die, we all return to nature.

 Sustainability First Art Prize Finalist 2020